Inka Dowlasz: Life and career

 In 1968 Dowlasz began to study psychology at Jagiellonian University and at Ludwik Solski Academy for the Dramatic Arts, finishing with a PhD degree.
 During her studies she worked on techniques for building a role.

-Since 1990 permanently connected with Ludowy Theatre in Kraków.
-She performed with Contact Theater in Manchester, in Teatr Polski and Teatr Współczesny in Szczecin, Teatr im.
+Since 1990 she permanently connected with the Ludowy Theatre in Kraków.
+She performed with the Contact Theater in Manchester, in Teatr Polski and Teatr Współczesny in Szczecin, Teatr im.
 Siemaszkowej in Rzeszów, Teatr im.
 Jaracza in Łodz and Stary Teatr im.
 Modrzejewskiej in Kraków, (In this the Crucible by Arthur Millera and The Woman in the Dunes by Kōbō Abe).
-In 1998 Dowlasz founded Improwizacjon Studio and in 2000 Therapy by Art Studio.
+In 1998 Dowlasz founded Improwizacjon Studio and in 2000 she founded Therapy by Art Studio.

 Dowlasz is a member of the board of directors of the "Association of Innovation in Science and Culture" and "Union of Artists of the Polish Scene in Warsaw" and is also a member of "Association Unicorn".